CASE STUDY

 Identify where reimbursement design, network structure, and operational infrastructure may be limiting performance – and where top-performing organizations are taking a different approach.

-Reducing SNF Length of Stay 37% Without Adding UM Burden
+Case Study - Reducing SNF Length of Stay 37% Without Adding UM Burden

 How Episodic Payment Shifted Post-Acute Clinical Management to SNFs and MNS